PowerShift Publications 2018-2011

 Author: Roeline Knottnerus, Transnational Institute; Scott Sinclair, Canadian Centre for Policy Alternatives

 This publication sheds light on how CETA limits governments' room for manoeuvre in the provision and regulation of public services.
-It is explained that CETA commercialises public services and does not guarantee the protection of most public services from commercial and investment lawsuits.
+It states that CETA commercialises public services and does not guarantee the protection of most public services from commercial and investment lawsuits.

 Reducing standards through regulatory cooperation

-This analysis criticises CETA's regulatory cooperation rules, which could put pressure on existing and future laws and override national legislation.
-It is stressed that this cooperation deprives democratically elected governments of decisions and risks lowering standards.
+This analysis criticises the regulatory cooperation rules provided for in CETA, which could put pressure on existing and future laws and override national legislation.
+It stresses that this cooperation deprives democratically elected governments of decisions and risks lowering standards.

-Internal regulation Limitation of the regulatory competence of governments
+Internal regulation Restriction of the regulatory competence of governments

-This publication by Ellen Gould, Canadian Centre for Policy Alternatives, addresses the far-reaching implications of CETA for the internal regulatory capacity of States Parties.
-It is criticized that CETA limits governments in their ability to regulate services and economic activities.
-This applies not only to the services sector, but to virtually all sectors of the economy.
-Specific concerns are expressed about the potential limitations of legislative flexibility, even in areas that are only loosely related to trade.
-Internal regulation provisions are identified as potential trade barriers that could jeopardise non-discriminatory regulation.
+This publication by Ellen Gould, Canadian Centre for Policy Alternatives, addresses the far-reaching implications of CETA for States Parties' internal regulatory capacity.
+It is criticized that CETA restricts governments in their ability to regulate services and economic activities.
+This concerns not only the services sector, but virtually all sectors of the economy.
+Specific concerns are expressed about the potential limitations of legislative flexibility, even in areas that are only loosely linked to trade.
+The provisions on internal regulation are identified as potential barriers to trade that could jeopardise non-discriminatory regulations.

 This publication, Ante Wessels, Foundation for a Free Information Infrastructure, e.V., highlights the concerns arising from CETA's intellectual property provisions, in particular with regard to patents and copyrights.
 It is argued that CETA could strengthen the position of patent holders and thereby further promote the already problematic practice of patent trolls.
 It also warns that the inclusion of the ISDS mechanism in CETA could allow patent holders to sue governments for future action against patent trolls, which could threaten internet freedom and deter innovative approaches to intellectual property.

-This publication by Berit Thomsen, Working Group on Farming (AbL), warns of the impact of CETA on farming in Europe and Canada.
-The opening up of markets to sensitive products such as milk and meat could jeopardise farmers' markets and food quality.
-In particular, lower prices for Canadian meat and the resulting pressure on European producer prices will be discussed.
+This publication by Berit Thomsen, Working Group on Farming (ABL), warns of the impact of CETA on farming in Europe and Canada.
+Opening up the market to sensitive products such as milk and meat could put farmers' markets and food quality at risk.
+In particular, it addresses lower prices for Canadian meat and the consequent pressure on European producer prices.

-Free Trade or Climate Protection - Energy and Climate Policy Dangers of CETA
+Free trade or climate action - Energy and climate risks of CETA

-This publication by Ernst-Christoph Stolper, BUND e.V., addresses the tension between free trade agreements such as CETA and climate protection.
-It is argued that such agreements severely limit the political and legal powers of states with regard to energy and climate policy and provide investors with special complaints against state measures.
+This publication by Ernst-Christoph Stolper, BUND e.V., deals with the tension between free trade agreements such as CETA and climate protection.
+It is argued that such agreements severely limit states' political and legal capacity to shape energy and climate policies and provide investors with special rights to sue against government measures.
 This threatens key areas of sustainable energy and climate policy, such as the promotion of renewable energies and the phase-out of fossil fuels.

-Including article "CETA and genetic engineering" by Karl Bär, Umweltinstitut München, which raises concerns that CETA may undermine future progress in strengthening animal welfare without protecting high standards at all stages of production.
-It is criticized that CETA promotes a dialogue in the interest of the biotech industry without anchoring effective instruments and clauses to protect the environment and consumers or limiting the supremacy of a few corporations on the seed market.
+Incl. article “CETA and Genetic Engineering” by Karl Bär, Umweltinstitut München, raising concerns that CETA may undermine future progress in strengthening animal welfare without protecting high standards at all stages of production.
+It is criticised that CETA promotes dialogue in the interest of the biotech industry without enshrining effective instruments and clauses to protect the environment and consumers or limiting the supremacy of a few corporations on the seed market.

 CETA ratification in Canada and Europe: When and how can we stop the contract?